tracybannon/RealTechnologist/content/about/index.md

 #### /trās/
 ##### Mentor, Speaker, Author, Real Technologist, Tech Evangelist, Change Agent, Human-Focused Software Architect, Ambassador, Engineer

 I am a real technologist, tech evangelist, and passionate architecxt.
 My focus is the human side of software architecture.
-With over 15 years of experince designing, delivering, and continuously improving to deliver value.
-Some considewr me an accomplished software architect, engineer, and DevSecOps advisor having worked across commercial and government clients.
+With over 15 years of experience designing, delivering, and continuously improving to deliver value.
+Some consider me an accomplished software architect, engineer, and DevSecOps advisor having worked across commercial and government clients.
 I spend a ton of time with decoupled architectures and especially cloud native!

 Helping organization on their journey to be digital first means helping them to adopt modern softare practices like *#DevSecOps*,  *#DataOps*, and *#ContinuousEverything*.
 Community building and knowledge sharing it a TOP priority including mentoring, training, and building out "guidance as code" as a contributor and maintainer for [MinimumCD.org](https://minimumcd.org/minimumcd/).